 Whitney Young worked to effect change from within.

-As the head of the National Urban League, he turned the organization from a small and cautious one to a leader in the Civil Rights Movement.
-He worked with major corporations to change their hiring practices, bringing more blacks and women into good jobs.
-He advised Presidents Kennedy, Johnson and Nixon, fostering a connection between their office and the Civil Rights Movement.
+As the head of the National Urban League, he turned the organization from a small and cautious one to a leader in the civil rights movement.
+He worked with major corporations to change their hiring practices, bringing more African-Americans and women into good jobs.
+He advised Presidents John F. Kennedy, Lyndon Johnson, and Richard Nixon, fostering a connection between their office and the civil rights movement.
 As Nixon said at Young's funeral, "he knew how to accomplish what other people were merely for."